interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/utm/nominal_planning/conflict_equal_priority_not_permitted/conflict_equal_priority_not_permitted.md

 All flight intent data provided is correct, therefore it should have been transitioned to non-conforming state by the USS per **[interuss.automated_testing.flight_planning.ExpectedBehavior](../../../../../requirements/interuss/automated_testing/flight_planning.md)**.
-If the USS indicates a conflict, this check will fail.
-If the USS indicates that the injection attempt failed, this check will fail.
+If the USS rejects the transition, this check will fail.

 #### 🛑 Failure check
 All flight intent data provided was complete and correct.
 It should have been processed successfully, allowing the USS